Dylmoco/smoothr/storefronts/README.md

 The compiled file will be written to `dist/smoothr-sdk.js`.
 After the build completes, a script checks the bundle for the `fetchOrderHistory` and `renderOrders` exports to ensure they are included.
+The postbuild step uses top‑level `await`, so run the build with **Node.js 20 or later**.

 ## Running tests